Metro Atlanta hiring hot in June, but unemployment still ticking up

 For 24 consecutive months, the region’s jobless rate has been below 4%, historically a marker of a healthy economy.
 Expansion has come from a range of sectors, from logistics to finance, said Fritz Valsaint, co-owner of Spherion staffing’s franchise on the south side of Atlanta.

-— Morgan Stanley on Thursday said it had signed a lease to use about 100,000 square feet of office space of an Alpharetta office complex as part of adding 1,800 employees, a goal set in 2020.
+— Morgan Stanley said Thursday it had signed a lease to use about 100,000 square feet of office space of an Alpharetta office complex as part of adding 1,800 employees, a goal set in 2020.

-—Yakult U.S.A., a Japanese-based beverage company, announced last week plans to build a production facility in Bartow County, creating more than 90 new jobs.
+—Yakult U.S.A., a Japanese-based beverage company, recently announced plans to build a production facility in Bartow County, creating more than 90 new jobs.

 “We continue to see a lot of strength in the economy,” Valsaint said.
 “We continue to see restaurants, all of hospitality really, with a lot of demand.”